 Impacts of OCD Compulsions on Daily Life

-OCD compulsions can lead to substantial challenges for individuals and their families or loved ones.4 For some, mild OCD compulsions may have only a minor impact on their lives.
+OCD compulsions can lead to substantial challenges for people and their loved ones.2 For some, mild OCD compulsions may have only a minor impact on their lives.
 However, those with more debilitating OCD may be unable to maintain a job, leave the house, or engage in relationships because of the severity of their compulsive behaviors.

 Negative impacts of OCD compulsions may include: